 Impulse buying is bad

-These are just a few things that you can do to encourage your child to be money smart.
-Whilst helping children to understand that money does " make the world go round" it is also important to develop the responsibility of managing their money sensibly; encouraging them to reflect on their needs and wants and that there are things that money cannot buy.
+Whilst helping children to understand that money does "make the world go round" it is also important to develop their responsibility for managing their money sensibly.
 "Do not educate your child to be rich.
 Educate him to be happy so when he grows up he'll know the value of things, not the price."
 Anon.